Trauma-Informed Therapy in Las Vegas, NV

 • Somatic/nervous system regulation: Body-based tools to help your system come out of threat mode.

-• DBT-informed skills: Emotion regulation, distress tolerance, and interpersonal effectiveness you can use immediately.
+• ACT-informed skills: Emotion regulation, distress tolerance, and interpersonal effectiveness you can use immediately.

 • Attachment-based support: Understand how early experiences shape connection, boundaries, and trust.